stuartwakefield/swakefield-rmusic-767/README.md

 Stuart Wakefield

-### Installation

-You will need to install Composer http://getcomposer.org/doc/00-intro.md, run the command `composer install` for the directories `zend`, `jsapi`.

-The Apache configuration file is in the `config` directory, you can use this to set up the applications.
+The project has been broken down into the following main components:

 ### JSAPI

-The JS API.
-This is where the JavaScript layer in the application sends Ajax requests.
-This application is a tiny application written in Slim and uses the searchextended client in the `lib` directory.
+This is the API the JavaScript layer in the application sends Ajax requests.
+This application is a micro application written in Slim and uses the searchextended client to connect to the ION service.

 ### SearchExtended client

-The searchextended client is a basic client that consumes the searchextended web service it is located in `lib/searchextended`.
+The searchextended client is a basic cURL client that consumes the ION web service it is located in `lib/searchextended`.

 ### Theme

-The stylesheets for the application are written using SASS and Compass.
+The stylesheets for the application are written using SASS and Compass and reside in the `theme` directory.

 ### JS

-The JavaScript Ajax application is written using Backbone.
+The JavaScript Ajax application is written using Backbone and resides in the `js` directory.

 ### Main application

 There are two versions of the main application, there is an object-oriented compositional approach that makes the most use out of the script based invokation of PHP.
+This is in the `oo` directory.
 By not centralising the architecture and instead sharing functionality and data through composition, performance is far better but requires much more skill to keep this kind of application on the tracks as the application grows.

-This approach is a better fit for micro applications and micro services approaches.
+This approach is a good fit for micro applications and services approaches.

-The other main application is a Zend application in the directory.
+The other main application is a Zend application in the directory `zend`.
+Both applications share resources in the `app` directory.

 ## Building